Beware the Hobosexual: Reasons Women Get Caught in the Trap and Ways to Break Free

 Emotional Abuse

 Emotional abuse is a clear sign that your partner is taking advantage of you, but one that’s difficult to see when you’re in the thick of it.
-Identifying it is incredibly challenging because we don’t teach people the signs of emotional abuse.
+Identifying it is challenging because we don’t teach people the signs of emotional abuse.

 The idea that being in a relationship is the pinnacle achievement for women leads to a rampant amount of emotional abuse, and the worst thing is that most women don’t even recognize the behavior as abusive.